zajitschek/metaanalysis/chapters/chapter2.md

   * C = Comparison/Control group
   * O = Outcome

-Broadly, this should help you identify the key paremeters that you will be working with.
-You can use the PICO framework for any research outset, even though we might be used to slighly different terminology:  "Population" defines the group  or species of interest, "Intervention" is your "treatment", "Comparision" is the "control" and "Outcome" refers to the traits that you are investigating.
+Broadly, this should help you identify the key parameters that you will be working with.
+You can use the PICO framework for any research outset, even though we might be used to slightly different terminology:  "Population" defines the group  or species of interest, "Intervention" is your "treatment", "Comparison" is the "control" and "Outcome" refers to the traits that you are investigating.
 In the current situation for example you might like to know if hand washing helps to prevent the spread of COVID19.
 Here you may define PICO as follows:

   P = humans in COVID affected areas
   I  = hand washing